 68. What is the immediate treatment for a heart attack?

-Intravascular Line (IV), blood thinners like aspirin, heart monitor
+Intravascular Line (IV), blood thinners like aspirin, heart monitor and oxygen mask.

 69. When will they use electric shock (defibrillator)?